geopm/geopm/service/docs/source/devel.rst

 * ``--disable-mpi``: Excludes MPI dependencies from the base directory build
 * ``--disable-fortran``: Excludes Fortran dependencies from the base directory build
 * ``--disable-openmp``: Excludes OpenMP dependencies from the base directory build
+* ``--disable-geopmd-local``: Use system installed geopmd package, do not use local service build
 * ``export FC=``: Set the Fortran compiler with an environment variable
 * ``export F77=``: Set the Fortran 77 compiler with an environment variable
 * ``export MPICC=``: Set the MPI C compiler wrapper with an environment variable